The Heartbreaking Truth About Why Women Give Up

 This self-sabotaging and self-destructive pattern begins when we are very young.
 I don’t believe we are born with this belief, but it develops based on our environment.
+We come to believe that other people’s opinions matter more.
 It probably begins in your home with something as simple as looking for the approval of your parents or siblings.
 There’s nothing wrong with running to show your mother the page you just colored or doing the dance you made up for your sister.
 You probably have some really fun memories connected to these things.
 Here comes the big but.

 Let’s fast forward to you leaving your home for kindergarten.
 How many days does it take before you realize that others judge you?
-They judge your appearance, your speech, and even your lunch.
+They judge your appearance, your speech, and even what you brought for lunch.
 Sometimes these opinions are quick assessments, but other times the judgment of others can be harsh.
 Our first response to this type of judgment is probably pain and an intense desire to be like everyone else.

 The desire to belong can be so strong it overpowers your desire to be yourself.
 Most of us get a little thicker skin and a couple of coping mechanisms for dealing with the judgment, but the feeling of being judged and fear of being excluded never goes away completely.
 We carry some of those early days of discovering judgment with us.

 I wonder if this could be one of the reasons why by the age of 14 many young girls quit sports at twice the rate of young boys.
 There are other reasons like cost, access, and lack of role models, but I also believe if the majority of our friends are not playing sports, we will be drawn away from them, too.

 Truthfully, we worry about the opinions of others far more than they worry about us.
 There are a few people who should really matter to us and what we ate for lunch, or how we wore our hair doesn’t matter to them one way or the other.
 The people who care about that, don’t really care about us.

 Worrying about what others think is the main reason we give up, but there are a few others: